Command Reference

 wseng qc soft-push

-Soft push a ticket from QC back to Ready for Work.
-Validates ticket is in 'In QC' status and transitions to 'Ready for Work'.
+Soft push a ticket from QC back to Ready.
+Validates ticket is in 'Review' status and transitions to 'Ready'.
+QC status is determined by computed fields from the transition.

 Aliases: